 Proceeds from this event directly benefits kids!
-Funds raised go toward purchasing ski equipment for the Anchorage Parks and Recreation’s Ski Outreach Program, a NSAA grant program that provides ski equipment to schools and youth organizations, and to the new NSAA Ski 4 School-kids Program.
+Funds raised go toward purchasing ski equipment for the Anchorage Parks and Recreation’s Ski Outreach Program, a NSAA grant program that provides ski equipment to schools and youth organizations.

 Cost to participate?